Rodrigueezj/Masterball/README.md

                                                                              taken from=https://www.jaapsch.net/puzzles/master.htm

 # Purpose
-This program tries todo a simulation of the masterball using a matrix as interface and numbers as the different colors.
+This program tries to do a simulation of the masterball using a matrix as interface and numbers as the different colors.

 # requirements
  • language: C++.